kopia/kopia/site/content/docs/Getting started/_index.md

 ### BLOBs

 We can list the files in the repository using `kopia blob ls`, which shows how kopia manages snapshots.
-We can see that repository contents are groupped into Pack files (starting with `p`) and indexed using Index files (starting with `n`).
+We can see that repository contents are grouped into Pack files (starting with `p`) and indexed using Index files (starting with `n`).
 Both index and pack files are encrypted, which makes it impossible to get data and metadata about snapshotted files without knowing the password.

 ```
 $ kopia blob ls